Adenosine diphosphate receptor inhibitor: Future prospects

 The development of ADP inhibitors is constantly advancing and the search for even better P2Y12 antagonists is still ongoing.
 The cornerstone of secondary prevention of atherothrombotic events in patients with ACS or undergoing PCI is dual antiplatelet therapy with aspirin and clopidogrel.
 Nevertheless, events of atherothrombosis still occur.
 The limitations of current antiplatelet drugs contain risk of bleeding and interindividual variability of platelet inhibitory response.

 The aim is to determine the optimal therapeutic window to maximize therapeutic benefits while reducing safety concerns like bleeding.
 Consequently, the major unmet goal of ADP inhibitors is to develop a potent reversible antiplatelet agent with fast onset of action, high levels of antiplatelet activity yet decreased risk of bleedings.
 This challenging goal together with a once-daily oral profile and optimized target selectivity would possibly be an important breakthrough in this field.

 Vicagrel is the latest development, as of September 2017, in this sector.
 A novel acetate analog of clopidogrel that is expected to achieve improved antiplatelet efficiency as well as decreased risk of bleeding.
-Preliminary pharmacokinetics studies of vicagrel has showed a higher bioavailability than in clopidogrel indicating a much lower therapeutic effective dose for vicagrel.
+Preliminary pharmacokinetics studies of vicagrel have shown a higher bioavailability than in clopidogrel, indicating a much lower therapeutic effective dose for vicagrel.
 The advantages of vicagrel over clopidogrel are considered to be no drug resistance for CYP2C19 poor metabolizers, decreased dose-related toxicity because of lower effective dose and faster onset of action.